WebReflection/uce-template/README.md

 If a `<script type="module" setup>` is found, the content of the script is invoked with the element itself as context.

-This shortcut is specially handy for components that don't need to setup *props* or *observedAttributes*.

 [Live demo](https://webreflection.github.io/uce-template/test/setup.html)

 ```html